IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

 ### Strategy:
 1. Students will be giving plastic containers, construction paper, makers, stickers and tape.
 2. With these tools, students will decorate their personal banks for the remainder of class time.
-3. Students will also be given their corresponding money (points) earning from the lesson of the day and Lesson 1 to place in their banks.
+3. Students will also be given their corresponding money (points) earned from the lesson of the day and Lesson 1 to place in their banks.

 ### Rules:
+1. Students will write their name on their choice of construction paper with markets.
+2. Students will tape the construction paper onto their jars.
+3. Students can decorate their jars however they feel.

+### Side Teachers Note:
 1. By now, each student has earned at least +2000 points based on attendance* alone and each bank should reflect that balance or more**.
 2. Although students will accumulate points working as teams, each student's personal bank should always reflect points earned for individual attendance (Max. earnings = 5000) and points earned within their groups***.

-### Side Teachers Note:
 -Take notes on official roster for points earned or lost by students.
 This will be needed for Lesson 5 to have an accurate account of "money earned" by each student.

-* -This only applies if the student was present for both Lesson 1 and Lesson 2.
+(* -This only applies if the student was present for both Lesson 1 and Lesson 2.
 ** -Students have the potential to earn points throughout class by answering questions correctly, exhibiting exceptional behavior, and participating in certain learning activities.
 *** -Points earned during group will be distributed equally into students bank account.
-Example: If John and Mary are working together and earn +3000 points from a learning activity, then John will get +3000 added to his bank account and so will Mary.
+Example: If John and Mary are working together and earn +3000 points from a learning activity, then John will get +3000 added to his bank account and so will Mary.)